-A.12.4.2 Protection of log information Logging facilities and log information MUST be protected against tampering and unauthorised access.
+Are legging facilities protected against temporing A.12.4.2 Protection of log information Logging facilities and log information MUST be protected against tampering and unauthorised access.
 Are logging facilities protected against tampering and unauthorised access?
-Implicit Α R CI A.12.4.3 Administrator and operator logs System admin and system operator activities MUST be logged and the logs protected and regularly reviewed.
-Are sysadmin / sysop logs maintained, protected and regularly reviewed?
-Implicit А R CI A.12.4.4 Clock synchronisation The clocks of all relevant information processing systems within an organisation or security domain MUST be synchronised to a single reference time source.
-Are all clocks within the organisation Implicit А R CI A.12.5 Control of operational software To ensure the integrity of operational systems Explicit A.12.5.1 Installation of software on operational systems Procedures MUST be implemented to control the installation of software on operational systems Is there a process in place to control the installation of software onto operational systems?
-Explicit А R CI A.12.6 Technical vulnerability management To prevent exploitation of technical vulnerabilities.
-Explicit A.12.6.1 Management of technical Information about technical vulnerabilities of information systems being used MUST be obtained in a timely fashion, the organisation's Does the organisation have access to updated and timely information on technical vulnerabilities?
-Explicit А R CI A. 12.0.1 vulnerabilities exposure to such vulnerabilities evaluated and appropriate measures taken to address the associated risk.
+Implicit A R CI A.12.4.3 Administrator and operator logs System admin and system operator activities MUST be logged, and the logs protected and regularly reviewed.
+Are sysadmin / sysop logs maintained, protected, and regularly reviewed?
+Implicit A R CI A.12.4.4 Clock synchronisation The clocks of all relevant information processing systems within an organisation or security domain MUST be synchronised to a single reference time source.
+Are all clocks within the organisation Implicit A R CI A.12.5 Control of operational software To ensure the integrity of operational systems To ensure the integrity of operational systems A.12.5.1 Installation of software on operational systems Procedures MUST be implemented to control the installation of software on operational systems Is there a process in place to control the installation of software onto operational systems?
+Explicit A R CI A.12.6 Technical vulnerability management To prevent exploitation of technical vulnerabilities.
+Explicit A 40 C 4 Management of Information about technical vulnerabilities of information systems being used MUST be obtained in a timely fashion, the organisation's 1.
+Does the organisation have access to updated and timely information on technical vulnerabilities?
+Explicit А R CI A.12.6.1 technical vulnerabilities exposure to such vulnerabilities evaluated and appropriate measures taken to address the associated risk.
 2. Is there a process to risk assess and react to any new vulnerabilities as they are discovered?
-Explicit Α R CI A.12.6.2 Restrictions on software installation Rules governing the installation of software by users MUST be established and implemented.
+Explicit A R CI A.12.6.2 Restrictions on software installation Rules governing the installation of software by users MUST be established and implemented.
 Are there processes in place to restrict how users install software?
-Explicit Α R CI
+Explicit A R CI